flashshare/markdown-resume/src/sample.md

 ## Currently

-I am looking for a postdoc position with the interests in:
+I am a postdoc researcher with the interests in:

 > Water quality modelling in rivers and estuaries.
 >